 My nonconventional twist on using waistcoat stitch in crochet basketry is two-fold.
 First of all, I now crochet all my baskets over a coil.
-A coil gives a basket bulk and sturdy foundation – and completely eliminates the stretch of the crocheted fabric.
+A coil gives a basket bulk and a sturdy foundation – and completely eliminates the stretch of the crocheted fabric.
 To boot, I use a much, much smaller hook that you’d ever thought possible when working basket waistcoat stitches.
 The resulting tight, compact stitches bind to the coil, and together they help create my dream type of basket: stiff, sturdy, and durable.
 If that’s your kind of basket, too; waistcoat stitch and coiled crochet are your ticket to basket paradise.

 Tips and tricks

 There are a couple tricks I would like to share with you before I leave you to choosing a crochet project, so you can try this versatile crochet stitch.

 Always check back of your work: the hook needs to exit through in between the post arms, under the back loop and the ridge.
 No matter how hard you try, every now and then the hook will exit on the backside kind of out of place.
 With practice, that will happen less and less frequently.

 If you’re working on something stretchy, like a hat or a cowl, work loosely.
 Use a crochet hook 1 to 2 sizes larger than the size you’d normally use for that yarn weight.
 This will not only make stitches easier to work, it will also add to fabric’s stretch.